A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Related Work

 Furthermore, TableGAN was designed to synthesize tabular data without incurring information leakage \cite{vldb2018}.
-Based on DCGAN \cite{arxiv2015}, the model handles both categorical and numerical columns by utilizing convolutional architectures.
-It also introduces a third network, the Classifier, that predicts the classes of the synthetic samples.
+Based on DCGAN \cite{arxiv2015}, the model handles both categorical and numeric columns by using convolutional architectures.
+It also maintains a classifier to predict the class of the synthetic samples.
 In contrast, ehrGAN utilized Recurrent Neural Networks (RNNs) with the aim of generating electronic health records with sensitive information \cite{icdm2017}.
 CTAB-GAN also synthesizes sensitive tabular data by considering columns of mixed data types \cite{acml2021}.

-In general, the requirement for differential privacy during tabular data generation has attracted numerous researchers.
+The requirement for differential privacy during tabular data generation has attracted numerous researchers.
 One way of preventing the leakage of sensitive variables is by combining a differential private version of stochastic gradient descent with Wasserstein loss.
-This strategy has been adopted, in one form or another, by multiple relevant models, including DPGAN \cite{arxiv2018c}, PATE-GAN \cite{iclr2019}, GS-WGAN \cite{anips2020}, and others.
+This strategy has been adopted, in one form or another, by multiple relevant models, including DPGAN \cite{arxiv2018c}, GS-WGAN \cite{anips2020}, and others.

-Several GAN models have been especially designed to improve classification accuracy in imbalanced datasets.
-In \cite{ictai2023}, the authors proposed SB-GAN, based on the idea of training a GAN with important samples only.
-Hence, SB-GAN first detects and discards the outliers and then, it assigns higher weights to the samples that lie near the decision boundary.
-Finally, MFC-GAN trains its networks by using multiple latent class labels instead of just one \cite{n2019}.
-It also favors the generation of minority samples in order to establish balance.
+Several GANs have been especially designed to improve classification performance in imbalanced datasets.
+For example, SB-GAN capitalizes on the idea of training by using important samples only.
+The model first discards the outliers and then, it assigns higher weights to the samples that lie near the decision boundary.
+In contrast, IDA-GAN employs a VAE to learn the distributions of the majority and minority classes in the latent space and uses them during training \cite{icpr2021}.

-Inspired by the correlation between the Logistic Regression and the Naive Bayes algorithms, GANBLR satisfies two requirements: explainability of tabular data generation, and exploitation of possible relationships between features \cite{icdm2021}.
-Similarly, IDA-GAN also focused on imbalanced data classification \cite{icpr2021}.
-It employs a VAE to learn the distributions of the majority and minority classes in the latent space, and it uses these distributions during the training of GAN.